by Dr. C.H. Weaver M.D. updated 1/2022

 Keytruda produced an overall response rate of 16.3%, and rates were similar across subgroups of HCC with different causes, including those with HBV and HCV infection.
 The median time to response was 2.1 months and 94% of responders were estimated to have a response duration of 6 months or longer.13

 Opdivo: The CheckMate 040 clinical trial was designed to evaluate Opdivo in patients with advanced liver cancer who were previously treated with Nexavar and were not suitable for surgery.
-An overall response rate of 19%, and an average overall survival of 16.7 months has been reported.
+An overall response rate of 19%, and an average overall survival of 16.7 months was reported.
 Responses to Opdivo occurred regardless of PD-1 ligand expression on cancer cells.11

 Cabometyx (cabozantinib) is an oral inhibitor of multiple receptor tyrosine kinases, including RET, MET, and vascular endothelial growth factor 2 (VEGFR2), which are all involved in both normal cellular function and pathologic processes, such as oncogenesis, metastasis, tumor angiogenesis, and maintenance of the tumor microenvironment.
 In a clinical trial involving 707 patients with HCC who had experienced disease progression with Nexavar, or other systemic therapies Cabometyx™ treated patients survived longer and had a 56% reduction in the risk for progression or compared to no further treatment.8,9